-- (a) includes-
+- includes-(a)

-- (i) an industrial hive;
+- (i) an industrial hive:

+- (ii) builder's vard

-- (ii) funeral parlour;
+- funeral parlour; (iii)

-- (iii) service station;
+- service station; (iv)

-- (iv) transport usage;
+- (v) transport usage;

-- (v) rooftop base telecommunication station;

-- (vi) freestanding base telecommunication station;

-- (vii) warehouse;

-- (viii) agricultural industry;

-- (iv) builders yard; and

-- (b) does not include a noxious trade, scrap yard or risk activity.
+- (vi) rooftop base telecommunication station;(vii) freestanding base telecommunication station; - (viii) warehouse and agricultural industry; and - does not include a noxious trade, scrap yard or risk activity. (b)

-- (a) Floor factor and coverage

-- The floor factor may not exceed 1,5.
+- Floor factor and coverage - The floor factor may not exceed 1,5.

-- (ii) The maximum coverage is 75%.
+(ii) The maximum coverage is 75%.

-- (b) Height
+(b) Height

-- (i) The highest point of a building may not exceed 15 metres from the base to the top of the roof.

-- (ii) The highest point of a stack of shipping or transport containers stored outside a building may not exceed 15 metres above average ground level.

-- (iii) The general provisions regarding earth banks and retaining structures in this By-law apply.
+- (i) The highest point of a building may not exceed 18 metres to the top of the roof. - (ii) The highest point of a stack of shipping or transport containers stored outside a building may not exceed 15 metres above average ground level. - (iii) The general provisions regarding earth banks and retaining structures in this By-law apply.

-- (c) Street boundary building line
+(c) Street boundary building line